Sigterm-no/flowdht/README.md

 }
 ```

 You'll notice we set `purpose` in there to `byte(16)`.
 Purpose is a way of distinguishing between different types of Messages, and is useful when handling them.
-We only guarantee that bytes with values 16 and above will go unused by Wendy's own messages.
+We only guarantee that bytes with values 16 and above will go unused by FlowDHT's own messages.
 To avoid collisions, you should only use bytes with values of 16 and above when defining your messages.

 We repeated that because it's kind of important.

-## Contributing

-We'd love to see Wendy improve.
-There's a lot that can still be done with it, and we'd love some help figuring out how to automate some more complete tests for it.

-To contribute to Wendy:

-* **Fork** the repository
-* **Modify** your fork
-* Ensure your fork **passes all tests**
-* **Send** a pull request
-	* Bonus points if the pull request includes *what* you changed, *why* you changed it, and *has unit tests* attached.
-	* For the love of all that is holy, please use `go fmt` *before* you send the pull request.

-We'll review it and merge it in if it's appropriate.

 ## Implementation Details